Active job opportunities

 - Interpersonal skills to communicate effectively with patients and families

-- Excellent planning and organisation skills and ability to prioritise competing demands
+- Excellent planning and organization skills and ability to prioritize competing demands

 - Excellent record keeping